ui/django-post_office/README.rst

 Django Post Office
 ==================

-Django Post Office is a simple mail queuing app that allows you to keep track of email activities and send mails asynchronously in django.
+Django Post Office is a simple mail queuing and logging app that allows you to keep track of email activities and send mails asynchronously in django.

-The concept is very similar to `django-mailer <https://github.com/jtauber/django-mailer>`_ and `django-mailer-2 <https://github.com/SmileyChris/django-mailer-2>`_.
+The concept is similar to `django-mailer <https://github.com/jtauber/django-mailer>`_ and `django-mailer-2 <https://github.com/SmileyChris/django-mailer-2>`_.
 I maintained `my own fork of django-mailer-2 here <https://github.com/selwin/django-mailer>`_ until I decided to make one from scratch because I wanted a cleaner code base.